hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 1.7 kg
 **Area inner tent:** 2.7 m²

 The MSR Hubba Hubba NX is a great 3 season tent and it even costs almost half the price of a Hilleberg tent.
 The Hilleberg just has a stronger floor material (50D) compared to the MSR but you get plenty of room.
 I think it's a tough decision to choose between the Niak 1.5 and the Hubba Hubba NX.
 If you are low on budget then we could highly recommend the Hubba Hubba NX as we have also used it on our trip in Sweden and Japan.
-Reviews soon available on our blog.
+A review will soon be available on our blog.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_MSR-Hubba-Hubba-NX-2-Person-Tent_10238367_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the MSR Hubba Hubba NX</button></a>